 Adam joined Watsi on September 28th, 2015.
-Three years ago, Adam became the 2394th member to automatically support a new Watsi patient every month.
-Since then, 3,224 more people have become monthly donors!
+25 other people also joined Watsi on that day!
 Adam's most recent donation supported Sophea, a tailor from Cambodia, to fund ear surgery.

 Adam has funded healthcare for 42 patients in 10 countries.